hahwul/dalfox/README.md

-      --only-custom-payload         Only testing custom payload (required --custom-payload) --only-discovery              Only testing parameter analysis (same '--skip-xss-scanning' option) --only-poc string             Shows only the PoC code for the specified pattern (g: grep / r: reflected / v: verified) -o, --output string               Write to output file (By default, only the PoC code is saved) --output-all                  All log write mode (-o or stdout) -p, --param string                Only testing selected parameters --proxy string                Send all request to proxy server
+      --only-custom-payload         Only testing custom payload (required --custom-payload) --only-discovery              Only testing parameter analysis (same '--skip-xss-scanning' option) --only-poc string             Shows only the PoC code for the specified pattern (g: grep / r: reflected / v: verified)
+                                     * Example: --only-poc='g,v'
+  -o, --output string               Write to output file (By default, only the PoC code is saved)
+      --output-all                  All log write mode (-o or stdout) -p, --param strings               Only testing selected parameters --proxy string                Send all request to proxy server
                                       * Example: --proxy http://127.0.0.1:8080
       --remote-payloads string      Using remote payload for XSS testing